Why study Law at the University of Sussex?

 If you choose to study Law at Sussex you will study at one of the top law schools in the UK.
-Ranked 30th in the UK for Law (Guardian University Guide, 2020), you will have access to state-of-the-art facilities.
+Ranked 33rd in the UK for Law (The Complete University Guide, 2021), you will have access to state-of-the-art facilities.

 Sussex Law School is based in the Freeman Centre, a well-equipped space offering six seminar rooms, PC cluster room, plus study and social spaces.
 You will also be able to take advantage of the specialist ‘’mooting’’ room, where you can gain practical experience presenting legal arguments in a simulated courtroom setting.